rrrene/credo/guides/configuration/config_file.md

 Credo is configured via a file called `.credo.exs`.
 This file can live in your project's `config/` or root folder, both is fine.

+You can use `mix credo gen.config` to generate a complete example configuration.

 This also works for umbrella projects, where you can have individual `.credo.exs` files for each app or a global one in the umbrella's `config/` or root folder.

 ```elixir